CNA to LVN FAQ

 Q: Is this a regular vocational nursing program?

-No. It is an equivalency method (method 3) wherein you use your experience as a nursing assistant or prior education to qualify for the LVN exam (NCLEX-PN)
+No. It is an equivalency method (method 3 or method 5) wherein you use your experience as a nursing assistant or formal nursing education to qualify for the LVN exam (NCLEX-PN)

 Q: Is your course accepted by the Board to meet the Pharmacology course requirement?

 Yes.
+We have been offering this course since 2006 and countless of students have used our course to qualify for the NCLEX-PN.
 You may call the Board directly and inquire about us.
 Click here to see a letter from the board to a student inquiring about our course (letter courtesy of the student herself (a new widow will appear. allow pop up in your browser)

 Q. Is the course accredited?

 Accreditation applies to a school or program that confers any degree.
 This course is not a part of a degree program.
 We don't offer any program that confers any degree and therefore you will not find us in the list of institutions that are accredited.
 This is a stand alone course and no degree is conferred after course completion.
 This course is mainly used to meet the Pharmacology requirement of the equivalency method (method 3) for the CA state board for Vocational Nursing.